LBPhysics/2025_master_thesis_python_leopold_bodamer/README.md

 # Thesis Spectroscopy Python Toolkit (Minimal Edition)

-This directory is a snapshot of the Python-only components extracted from the full Master Thesis repository.
-It contains only reusable simulation, plotting, and helper code.
+This repository is a Python-only collection of the full Master Thesis repository.

 ## Included Packages
 - `thesis_paths`: Paths.